 The Teaser Trailer

-If you take a quick scroll through Product Hunt, you’ll notice a lot of trends companies use for their startup videos, which isn’t bad thing, especially if you’re introducing a totally new tech idea to the masses.
+If you take a quick scroll through Product Hunt, you’ll notice a lot of trends companies use for their startup videos, which isn’t a bad thing, especially if you’re introducing a totally new tech idea to the masses.
 Releasing a formulaic video isn’t so bad because people are already familiar with the formula, so all you have to explain to them is the product.
 But Minbox threw all of those formulas to the wind and it really paid off.

 Their video made Minbox 3 feel like a top secret Banksy-like trailer for a cutting-edge film rather than a file sharing service.
 “We posted that video on Product Hunt and we got like 50 thousand views in a day … just the video … People were like, ‘I’ve watched your video seven times today.’
 So that was pretty funny.
 It could have been lots of people watching the movie over and over again.”
 Regarding the guerrilla feel to the video, Mimran just said, “That’s how we roll.”